whyNLP/LCKV/README.md

 </details>

 ## News

+> [!WARNING]
+> This branch is under active development.
+The code may not work in the way exactly the same as that in the paper.
+Please refer to the [published branch](https://github.com/whyNLP/LCKV/tree/dev-lckv-publish) for reproduction purposes.

 - [24/10/18] Our new empirical study "[A Systematic Study of Cross-Layer KV Sharing for Efficient LLM Inference](http://arxiv.org/abs/2410.14442)" has released on arXiv.
 A new configuration has been found to be more efficient than the original LCKV.
 - [24/05/28] This code base now also supports Cross-Layer Attention (CLA).
 The idea is similar, but they 1) devide the transformer layers into small groups with 2-4 layers in each group; 2) pairs the queries of all the layers with the keys and values of the bottom layer in each group.
 See details in their paper "[Reducing Transformer Key-Value Cache Size with Cross-Layer Attention](http://arxiv.org/abs/2405.12981)".
 - [24/05/20] LCKV initial code release.